AlejandroSalgadoG/Miscellaneous/MultStatistic/README.md

 ## Overview

-MultStadistic is a collection of Python implementations for common multivariate statistical methods.
+MultStatistic is a collection of Python implementations for common multivariate statistical methods.
 It is good for

 - Classifying observations into groups
 - Testing hypotheses about multivariate means